mvolkmann/blog/src/rust.md

 Rust source files have a `.rs` file extension.

-To compile a Rust source file, creating an executable with the same name and no file extension, and run it:
+To compile a Rust source file that defines a `main` function, creating an executable with the same name and no file extension, and run it:

 - open a terminal (or Windows Command Prompt),
-- cd to the directory containing a `.rs` file that defines a `main` function
+- cd to the directory containing the `.rs` file
 - enter `rustc name.rs`
 - in macOS or Linux, enter `./name`
 - in Windows, enter `name`